Racecourse Guide

 The Lincoln Handicap

 The Lincoln Handicap is the traditional opener to the British flat season, run on the 1m straight at Doncaster in March in a field of typically 15–20 runners.
 It is one of the most heavily traded handicaps of the year and one of the most frequently misanalysed on draw.
-Horse Race Base stall data across 278 races on the 1m straight at Doncaster shows that in 10+ runner fields, low draws win 40.2% vs high 27.0% — the largest draw-distance gap of any Doncaster configuration.
+Stall-level data across 278 races on the 1m straight at Doncaster shows that in 10+ runner fields, low draws win 40.2% vs high 27.0% — the largest draw-distance gap of any Doncaster configuration.
 Most punters arrive at the Lincoln looking for high draws because that is the Doncaster sprint rule; it applies to 6f and 7f but not to the mile.

 The trainer data (career records at the race) identifies the plays and fades with unusual clarity.
 Charlie Appleby leads on win percentage (40%, 2 from 5, A/E 2.22) — Godolphin targets the race selectively and arrives with purpose.
 William Haggas has the strongest volume-adjusted record among established trainers: 4 wins from 14 entries (28.6%), P/L +£14.50, A/E 2.05.
 Both yards combine well with the low-draw angle.
 J J Quinn is the standout value play from smaller entries: 2 from 12 (16.7%), P/L +£32, A/E 3.51 — the market consistently underestimates his Lincoln runners.
 The two yards to avoid are stark in the data: Richard Fahey has 2 wins from 43 entries (4.7%), P/L —£4, A/E 0.79 — the worst return of any major yard with meaningful entries; Richard Hannon (Jnr) has 0 from 10.
 Both are over-represented in the betting market because of their general volume at Doncaster flat meetings.